Ether (song): Legacy

 "Ether" has been cited as a "classic" diss track and the "wildest" in hip hop history by music publications.
 When asked to name his favorite rap battle, Papoose pointed to the feud between Jay-Z and Nas, citing the release Ether as one of the decisive moments of the affair: "That's one of the great battles, there's other ones too though, in hip-hop history.
 I can go on and on, but that's one that stands out...It wasn't an age thing but a lot of people were sleeping.
 Like, 'It's over!
 Jay-Z killed him!'
 I was like, 'Aight, watch.'
 I knew it was coming, man."
 (Hot 93.7) Similarly, Jadakiss claims that "...'Ether' sits on the mantle when it comes to battle songs.
 From the production, to the way he formatted it, to what he was saying – he touched everything.
 It was an A-Plus grade."
 In contrast, Kendrick Lamar considers "Takeover" to be the superior diss song of the two, arguing that whilst "Ether" was "powerful", he preferred "Takeover" because "...[Jay-Z] was saying more facts" and suggests that many only supported Nas as the perceived underdog of the feud at the time.

-Due to the popularity of "Ether", Ron Browz went on to nickname himself Etherboy.
+Due to the popularity of "Ether", Ron Browz went on to nickname himself Ether Boy.

-Shortly after Nas released the song, the word "ether" entered the hip hop lexicon as a slang expression synonymous with ruthlessness – meaning to harshly humiliate an opponent.
-“To 'ether' someone," writes Son Raw, "means to completely dismantle them in a rap battle with no regard for petty concerns such as 'logic' or 'cleverness' – it’s a giant shock-n-awe display of machismo meant to scar the victim for life and leave an unmistakable blemish on his career."
-In addition, the song itself helped to popularize the term "stan" as a pejorative term (which originally referenced Eminem's 2000 hit single, denoting an obsessive fan.)
+Shortly after Nas released the song, the word "ether" entered the hip hop lexicon as a slang expression, meaning to ruthlessly humiliate an opponent.
+"To 'ether' someone," writes Son Raw, "means to completely dismantle them in a rap battle with no regard for petty concerns such as 'logic' or 'cleverness' – it's a giant shock-n-awe display of machismo meant to scar the victim for life and leave an unmistakable blemish on his career."
+In addition, the song itself helped to popularize the term "stan" as a pejorative term (which originally referenced Eminem's 2000 hit single, denoting an obsessive fan).

-Ether has also been referenced and sampled by rappers who have sought to stylize their own diss recordings along similar lines of severity, including Game, Joe Budden, Saigon, Shyne, and Joey Bada$$ among others.
+Ether has also been referenced and sampled by rappers who have sought to stylize their own diss recordings along similar lines of severity, including The Game, Joe Budden, Saigon, Shyne, and Joey Bada$$ among others.
 Eminem took the sample of "Ether" and used it in Xzibit's song "My Name", featuring Nate Dogg, which was a diss song to Jermaine Dupri.
 Jin used the instrumental of the song to diss Rosie O'Donnell.
-In 2012, Cassidy, alluded to the song in his threat against Meek Mill, "If I do a diss record, it's going to be on the 'Ether' level if not worse."
+In 2012, Cassidy alluded to the song in his threat against Meek Mill, stating, "If I do a diss record, it's going to be on the 'Ether' level if not worse."
 Cassidy went on to record a song against Mill titled R.A.I.D. which samples and quotes segments of Ether.

 Remy Ma also used the instrumentals for her own diss track titled "Shether" aimed at Nicki Minaj which was released on February 25, 2017.